The information in this article applies to:

 - Next, select Edit> Default Settings , highlight Annotation Sets, and click the Edit button.

-- In the Annotation Sets dialog displayed, we will select the 1/2" Scale Annotations option and click the Copy button to create a new Annotation Set named 1/2" Scale Annotations, Copy.
+- In the Annotation Sets dialog displayed, select the 1/2" Scale Annotations option and click the Copy button to create a new Annotation Set named 1/2" Scale Annotations, Copy.

-- In the Name field, we will rename this new Annotation Set My Interior Annotations.
+- In the Name field, rename this new Annotation Set My Interior Annotations.

 To customize an Annotation Set